area73/ai-web-key-configurator/README.md

 # ai-web-key-configurator

-a simple web component to configure environment vars to been used on other proyects
+a simple web component to configure environment vars to been used on other proyects.